Siguza/IOHIDeous/docs/index.md

 -   The `EvGlobals` structure.
     This is where the actual event queue resides, and this makes up 99% of the shared memory.
 I'll omit the lengthy declaration here, you can view it in [`IOHIDShared.h`](TODO) or see my annotated version in [`data/evg.c`](TODO).
 -   Private driver memory.
-    As far as I can see, this remains unused as has a size of 0 bytes.
+    As far as I can see, this remains unused and has a size of 0 bytes.

 In `IOHIDSystem`, the extensively used `EvGlobals` address is assigned to an `evg` variable, and although unused, the address of the private driver memory is assigned to an `evs` variable.

-To initialise that memory, `IOHIDSystem` offers a `createShmem` function, which `IOHIDUserClient` implements as external method 0.
-Like pretty much any IOHIDFamily interface these days, `IOHIDSystem::createShmem` is neatly gated to prevent any concurrent access, and the actual implementation resides in `IOHIDSystem::createShmemGated`.
-That one merely performs a versioning check, allocates the memory if it hasn't been allocated before, and then calls `IOHIDSystem::initShmem` to clean/initialise the actual data structures.
+To initialise that memory, `IOHIDSystem` offers a `createShmem` function which `IOHIDUserClient` implements as external method 0.
+Like pretty much any IOHIDFamily interface these days, `IOHIDSystem::createShmem` is neatly gated to prevent any concurrent access, and the real implementation resides in `IOHIDSystem::createShmemGated`.
+On Sierra and earlier that function actually allocated the shared memory if necessary, but since High Sierra (or IOHIDFamily version 1035.1.4) that duty has been shifted to `IOHIDSystem::init`.
+Regardless, all code paths eventually end up at `IOHIDSystem::initShmem`, which is responsible for cleaning and initialising the actual data structures.

 And that's where it gets interesting.